Fardosafara/Fardosafara/README.md

 ![Profile Banner](https://www.canva.com/design/play?locale=en&ui=eyJHIjp7IkUiOnRydWV9fQ&layoutQuery=+1280+*+640)

-I'm a passionate **Software Engineer** based in the vibrant landscapes of **Kenya**.
+I'm a passionate **Software Engineer**.
 My mission is to craft seamless and impactful web experiences using the latest technologies and best practices.
 As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.

 ## 🚀 About Me